kiranaradhya-git/aws-minicapstone-week1-km/Readme.md

 Refer to https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/set-variable?view=powershell-7.5 for setting variables in PowerShell

-### Step 1: Create the configuration file for Packer
+### 1. Create the configuration file for Packer to create an AMI with Terraform

+This creates an Amazon Linux AMI with Terraform installed.

 Create a HCL file for configuring all the parameters and save it as "aws-linux-terraform.pkr.hcl" [Packer Configuration File](https://github.com/kiranaradhya-git/aws-minicapstone-week1-km/blob/main/TerraformEnvironment/aws-linux-terraform.pkr.hcl)